-Reproducing the Yukawa structure of the SM we find that the U$(1)_X$ symmetry can be identified as the linear combination of the U$(1)_Y$ in SM and the U$(1)_{\rm{B-L}}$ gauge groups \cite{Appelquist:2002mw, Coriano:2014mpa, Das:2016zue}.
-Hence the U$(1)_X$ scenario is the generalization of the U$(1)_{\rm{B-L}}$ extension of the SM \cite{Marshak:1979fm,Davidson:1980br,Mohapatra:1980qe,Wetterich:1981bx,Masiero:1982fi,Davidson:1983fe,Davidson:1987mh,Buchmuller:1991ce,Basso:2008iv,Basso:2009hf,Basso:2009hf,Basso:2010jt,Basso:2010pe,Heeck:2014zfa,Ma:2015mjd,Bandyopadhyay:2017bgh,Bandyopadhyay:2020ufc,Bandyopadhyay:2018qcv}.
-Due to the presence of the $Z^\prime$ boson under the gauged U$(1)$ extension, the model shows a varieties of interesting features at the high energy colliders, specially at the the $e^-e^+$ collider.
-In the line of \cite{Funatsu:2020haj}, we investigate the production of the charged fermions of the SM at the $e^-e^+$ collider from the $Z^\prime$ mediated process under the U$(1)_X$ model and test different observables including the forward-backward asymmetry $(\mathcal{A}_{\rm{FB}})$, left-right asymmetry $(\mathcal{A}_{\rm{LR}})$ and forward-backward left-right asymmetry $(\mathcal{A}_{\rm{LR, FB}})$.
-However, in the U$(1)_X$ scenario the interesting features are evolved from the general charge assignment of the particles after the anomaly cancellations.
-It helps to distinguish a variety of phenomenological aspects at the collider searches of this scenario which will be thoroughly discussed in this paper.
-Additionally we consider different levels of the center of mass energies starting from $250$ GeV to $3$ TeV involving $500$ GeV and $1$ TeV as intermediates steps.
-We constrain the U$(1)_X$ gauge coupling $(g^\prime)$ from the recent searches of the $Z^\prime$ boson at the LHC to select prospective benchmarks to study at the colliders \cite{Aad:2019fac,CMS:2019tbu}.
+Reproducing the Yukawa structure of the SM, one finds that the $U(1)_X$ symmetry can be identified as the linear combination of the $U(1)_Y$ in SM and the $U(1)_{B-L}$ gauge groups~\cite{Appelquist:2002mw,Coriano:2014mpa,Das:2016zue,Das:2019pua}.
+Hence the $U(1)_X$ scenario is the generalization of the $U(1)_{B-L}$ extension of the SM~\cite{Davidson:1978pm, Marshak:1979fm}.